Quack2332/Simple-C-Implant/README.md

 # Simple-C-Implant

-Just a simple implant written in C.
+Just a simple implant written in C. More information can be found on the corresponding blog post [https://www.ribbiting-sec.info/posts/2024-06-05_csharp_obfuscator/](https://www.ribbiting-sec.info/posts/2024-07-31_implant/)

 ## Usage